trofi/trofi.github.io.gen/posts/309-listing-all-nixpkgs-packages.md

 Another option would be to write a separate tool using `nix` as a library to parse and evaluate `.nix` code that does this job specifically.
-But I'd prefer to try to fix `nix` `GC` behaviour first.
+But I'd prefer to try to fix `nix` `GC` behavior first.
 I think it's tractable.

 ## Parting words